utnet-org/utility/docs/architecture/gas/README.md

-There is an entire section on [Parameter Definitions](./parameter_definition.md) that explains how to find the source of truth for parameter values in the framework repository, how they can be referenced in code, and what steps are necessary to add a new parameter.
+There is an entire section on [Parameter Definitions](./parameter_definition.md) that explains how to find the source of truth for parameter values in the unc-infra.repository, how they can be referenced in code, and what steps are necessary to add a new parameter.

 Let us dwell a bit more on the linear scaling factors.
 The fact that contract